-1. Most privately financed infrastructure projects are undertaken for a certain period, at the end of which the concessionaire transfers to the contracting authority responsibility for the operation of the infrastructure facility.
-The elements to be taken into account when establishing the concession period have been considered elsewhere in the Guide (see chap.
-IV, "The project agreement", ).
-This chapter deals with issues arising in connection with the expiry or termination of the project agreement, which in many countries have been addressed in statutory provisions.
-Section B deals with the question of whether and under what circumstances the project agreement may be extended (see paras.
-2-4).
-Section C considers circumstances that may authorize the termination of the project agreement prior to the expiry of its term (see paras.
-5-31).
-Lastly, section D deals with the consequences of the expiry or termination of the project agreement, including the transfer of project assets and the compensation to which either party may be entitled upon termination and provisions for the wind-up of the project (see paras.
-32-58).
+1. Most privately financed infrastructure projects are undertaken for a certain period, at the end of which the concessionaire transfers to the contracting authority the responsibility for the operation of the infrastructure facility.
+Section B deals with elements to be taken into account when establishing the concession period.
+Section C deals with the question of whether and under what circumstances the project agreement may be extended.
+Section D considers circumstances that may authorize the termination of the project agreement prior to the expiry of its term.
+Lastly, section E deals with the consequences of the expiry or termination of the project agreement, including the transfer of project assets and the compensation to which either party may be entitled upon termination, and the wind-up of the project.